Across the board Method of wagering

 Action points

-In an action point wager the customer is going to get paid for every point the chosen team covers the point spread or, is going to be charge for every point the chosen team doesn't cover, plus an additional 10%.
+In an action point wager the customer is going to get paid for every point the chosen team covers the

 --Note: Action points can only be played on football and basketball for complete games--